Making it as a pro in soccer is a dream for many. By doing your research, you’ve already shown that you strongly desire to make it.

 - Physics: Knowing how different forces work such as gravity, force, and mass, may help influence different movement and passing on the field.

 - English and History: These two subjects tie together in that they can demonstrate examples of people, both real and imagined, and the situations they went through to be effective leaders, manage the people around them, and get out of sticky situations.
-All of these can be helpful to translate to personnel on the field.
+All of these can help translate to personnel on the field.

-The soft skills learned within the classroom may provide more of an advantage to a wannabe professional athlete.
+The soft skills learned within the classroom may provide more of an advantage to a wannabe pro athlete.

 These include setting goals, time management, working within a hierarchy, and group work, among many others.

-How to become a professional soccer player without going to college?
+become a professional soccer player without going to college

-- Make your way through a MLS academy and turn professional prior to going to college.
+- Make your way through a MLS academy and turn pro prior to going to college.

-This can also be done by signing a professional contract with a MLS team.
+This can also be done by signing a professional contract with an MLS team.

 - Player examples: (MLS)